Azure-Samples/azure-search-dotnet-samples/quickstart-vector-search/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This sample demonstrates the fundamentals of vector search, including creating a vector index, loading documents with embeddings, and running vector queries.
+This sample demonstrates the fundamentals of vector search, including creating a vector index, loading documents with embeddings, and running vector and hybrid queries.

 ## What's in this sample